phamgialinhlx/dsa-decision-tree/README.md

 | 4      | 0         | 1             | COMPARISON | 0.073466     | R          | L          |
 | 5      | 2         | 3             | COMPARISON | 0.11714      | R          | R          |

-The prediction for label **'L'** and **'R'** are pretty good.
-Although we expect AdaBoost would be more efficiency than Random Forest according to the theory, the prediction for the label **'B'** are really bad.

 ## Issues